vdmitriyev/vdmitriyev.github.io/src-md-blog/content/interesting/article6-hadoop-streaming-xml.md

 Trying [Hadoop Streaming](https://hadoop.apache.org/docs/r1.2.1/streaming.html#Hadoop+Streaming) on Hortonworks Virtual Machine (VM) image (HDP version is 2.3.1).
 For streaming XML use following [Hadoop Tutorial 2.1 -- Streaming XML Files](http://www.science.smith.edu/dftwiki/index.php/Hadoop_Tutorial_2.1_--_Streaming_XML_Files) article.
 All discussed Python scripts and XML data samples can be found at the end of current document in **Scripts and Files** section.

+In case you have your own Hadoop installation and you are accessing machine via your own user and you are having exceptions with 'Permission denied:' it's better if you will start streaming jobs under the name of ```hdfs``` user.
+In Ubuntu you can switch to ```hdfs``` user with command ```sudo su hdfs -```.

 ### Loading Data

 Loading data (don't forget to copy that to Hadoop machine locally).
 If you are running your virtual machine on Windows host than propably you will find [WinSCP](https://winscp.net/eng/download.php) useful.